-In order to enhance the administrative functions of the board, MitraStar's holding company, Unizyx established a Compensation Committee on August 9, 2011 to assess the performance and compensation of directors and supervisors of the board on a regular basis.
+In order to enhance the administrative functions of the board, Unizyx established a Compensation Committee on August 9, 2011 to assess the performance and compensation of directors and supervisors of the board on a regular basis.

 The Committee consists of three directors, in which two are independent directors.
 Mr. KC Shih, an independent director, is the convener of the Committee.
 The Committee meets no more than every six months to evaluate and amend the policies on performance and compensation assessment of Unizyx directors, supervisors and managers.
-The Committee held one meeting in Year 2011.
+The Committee held two meeting in Year 2012.